R-Sweke/DeepQ-Decoding/README.md

   <li> The just extracted syndrome volume is combined with the reset action history, as previously described in the "state construction" figure, and then provided to the agent as the initial state (d).</li>
     <li> Now the agent must choose an action (e).
 As per most RL algorithms it is helpful to balance a period of exploration, with a period of exploiting previously obtained knowledge.
 As such, with a given probability \epsilon, which is annealed during the course of training, the agent will choose an action at random, and with a probability 1-\epsilon the agent will choose the action with the maximal Q-value according to its current parameterization.
 In order to aid training, we restrict the agents random choice to actions which are either adjacent to violated stabilizer, or adjacent to previously acted on qubits.</li>
     <li> When the agents acts on the environment with the chosen action, provided the action is not the identity action (request new syndrome action), multiple things then happen simultaneously.
 Firstly, the action history slices of the visible state are updated to indicate the action that has been applied (f).
 Then, the action is actually applied to the code lattice, whose error configuration is updated accordingly (g).
 Then finally, in order to determine the reward, a "referee" decoder takes in the true non-faulty syndrome corresponding to the updated error configuration (h).
 If the referee decoder can succesfully decode the current syndrome, then the agent remains alive and the episode continues, if not then the agent dies and the episode ends.
 If the agent remains alive and its action has resulted in putting the code back into the desired initial state, the agent is giving a reward of 1, in any other case the agent is given a reward of 0.</li>
     <li> The reward and game over signal is then combined with the updated state (in which only the action history was updated) and provided to the agent (i,j).
-In addition, the tuple of (state, action, reward, new state, game_over) is added to an external memory which is used to update the parameterization of the agent via backpropogation. </li>
+In addition, the tuple of (state, action, reward, new state, game_over) is added to an external memory which is used to update the parametrization of the agent via backpropagation. </li>
         <li> The procedure detailed above is then repeated (k-p) until the point at which the agent chooses to do the identity (q), which can be done explicitly, or by repeating an action.
 Conceptually, the identity action is meant as a tool for the agent to signal its belief that it has applied all the corrections necessary to return the code to the desired initial state. </li>
     <li> Given the identity signal from the agent, the environment then provides a new faulty syndrome volume (s,t), the action history slices of the state are reset, the new visible state is constructed from the rest action history and the updated syndrome (u,t) and fed to the agent, from which the episode continues as per steps (4-7), until the agent dies. </li>
 </ol>

-What has not been specifically illustrated in the above diagram is the procedure via which the parameterization of the Q-function is updated from batches of experience tuples.
+What has not been specifically illustrated in the above diagram is the procedure via which the parametrization of the Q-function is updated from batches of experience tuples.
 We will not present the details here as this is done using the exact same Q learning methodology described in  <a href="https://www.nature.com/articles/nature14236">these</a>  <a href="https://arxiv.org/abs/1511.06581">two</a> landmark papers on deepQ learning.

 At this point all that remains is to discuss how decoding is done in practice once training has been completed and the agent has converged to an optimal Q-function.
 As illustrated below, this is quite straightforward: